Bessarion of Egypt

 Bessarion of Egypt, also known as Bessarion of Scetis or Bessarion the Great (4th century – 5th century) was an Egyptian Christian monk who lived around the 4th to 5th century in Egypt, wandering in the Nitrian Desert.

-As a Desert Father, he is venerated as a saint by the Coptic Orthodox, Roman Catholic, and Eastern Orthodox Churches, which commemorate him on June 6 and 17, respectively.
+As a Desert Father, he is venerated as a saint by the Eastern Orthodox Church, Oriental Orthodox Church, and Roman Catholic Church, the former two commemorate him on 6 June while the latter commemorates him on 17 June.

 Biography

 Much of what we know about the saint's life is recorded in the Sayings of the Desert Fathers.
 He was baptized in his teens, after which he set out on a pilgrimage to visit different holy sites.
 He visited some of the monasteries in the hinterland of Jordan, where he learned about monastic life.

 Upon his return, he became a monk and was a disciple of St. Isidore of Pelusium.
 According to his hagiography, he chose to despise his own body, always sleeping in the open air without shelter, dressed only in a few rags, and withstood both heat and cold.
 He ate only once a week, spent his time wandering in the desert, always slept under the open sky, and never lay down, choosing always to remain standing or sitting.
 A legend says that once he remained for forty days and forty nights in prayer, abstaining from eating and sleeping.
 He died at a great age.